pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 It uses a `Docker Compose`_ YAML file to deploy one worker container, one master service, and one PostgreSQL service, each of which is linked together and *just works™*

 Great!
-In theory [#theory-vs-practice]_ we can just translate the options in ``docker-compose.yml`` to K8s options to get a simple cluster up and running.
+In theory [theory-vs-practice]_ we can just translate the options in ``docker-compose.yml`` to K8s options to get a simple cluster up and running.
+Which, to clarify, isn't an established **thing**, it's just a process I'm guessing should work based on the fact that Docker Compose  and K8s are both orchestration tools.
+One is **way** more complicated and robust, but At least **some** of their features should over-lap in that Venn diagram.

-Once we've got that running we can tweak the right nobs to get the persistent storage and auto-scaling working.
+Once we've got a nieve translated-docker-compose k8s setup running then we can (hopefully) tweak some knobs and get persistent storage and auto-scaling working [why]_.

 Throw some containers at the wall and see what sticks